-Pre-clearance involves for an airport setting a facility solely reserved for this purpose, such as a wing including a number of gates.
+Pre-clearance involves an airport setting a facility solely reserved for this purpose, such as a wing including a number of gates.
 The procedures and the facility must meet the criteria set by the pre-clearance agreement.
 This also incurs additional costs assumed by the airport, which are reflected in airfares (often as additional fees).
-However, passengers are commonly willing to assume these costs because of the convenience of not to have to clear customs at the destination airport.
-About half a million passengers per year is deemed to be the threshold for pre-clearance to be economically justified.
+However, passengers are commonly willing to assume these costs because of the convenience of not having to clear customs at the destination airport.
+About half a million passengers per year are deemed to be the threshold for pre-clearance to be economically justified.
 The main advantages of customs pre-clearance are:

 - More destination choices.
 An airline can use a pre-clearance airport to service any destination airport in a third country, even if these airports do not have customs facilities.
 This can substantially improve commercial opportunities through a wider set of destinations.

 - Less congestion at national gateways.
 Customs pre-clearance can remove a significant number of passengers handled at national ports of entry.
 This can help mitigate congestion and overburdened customs facilities and improve international travel time at the aggregate level.
-The pre-clearance takes time before boarding which is more flexible than time taken after disembarking.
+The pre-clearance takes time before boarding, which is more flexible than the time taken after disembarking.

-Pre-clearance agreements also exist with Ireland (Dublin and Shannon), Aruba, the Bahamas (Freeport and Nassau), Bermuda and the United Arab Emirates (Abu Dhabi).
+Pre-clearance agreements also exist with Ireland (Dublin and Shannon), Aruba, the Bahamas (Freeport and Nassau), Bermuda, and the United Arab Emirates (Abu Dhabi).
 As of 2016, more than 18 million passengers bound to the United States were handled through pre-clearance agreements (including Canada).
 Thus, 15% of the air passengers bound to the United States are using pre-clearance facilities.

 In light of the increasing growth of international passenger flows and the congestion of major American ports of entry, the pre-clearance program is being expanded.
-An additional 21 airports are being considered in Europe, Latin America and Japan.
-This is likely to further reinforce the hub function of these airports within international and regional air transport systems.
+An additional 21 airports are being considered in Europe, Latin America, and Japan.
+This is likely to reinforce further the hub function of these airports within international and regional air transport systems.